 \section{Problem Definition}

 In this section, we introduce the concept of Unsolvable Problem Detection (UPD), a task designed to evaluate models' capacity to not blindly offer incorrect answers when presented with unsolvable problems.
-Considering various discrepancies among the provided image, question, and answer options, we categorize UPD into three distinct problem types: Absent Answer Detection (AAD), Incompatible Answer Set Detection (IASD), and Incompatible Visual Question Detection (IVQD).
-The details of each setting are as follows: \begin{enumerate} \item \textbf{Absent Answer Detection (AAD)}: AAD tests the model's capability to recognize when the correct answer is absent from the provided choices.
-It challenges the model to not only analyze the content of questions and images but also identify when it cannot select a correct response due to the absence of an appropriate option. \item \textbf{Incompatible Answer Set Detection (IASD)}: IASD studies the model's ability to identify situations where the set of answer choices is incompatible with the context.
+We consider various discrepancies among the provided image, question, and answer options.
+Then, we categorize UPD into three distinct problem types: Absent Answer Detection (AAD), Incompatible Answer Set Detection (IASD), and Incompatible Visual Question Detection (IVQD).
+Here, AAD has been proposed as an unsolvable type for LLMs in existing work~\cite{wang2024beyond}, but it has not been examined with LMMs.
+Additionally, by incorporating IASD and IVQD, we can cover a broader scope of unsolvable types, enabling a more precise diagnosis of model weaknesses.
+The details of each setting are as follows:

+\textbf{1.~Absent Answer Detection (AAD)}: AAD tests the model's capability to recognize when the correct answer is absent from the provided choices.
+It challenges the model to not only analyze the content of questions and images but also identify when it cannot select a correct response due to the absence of an appropriate option. \\[1mm] \textbf{2.~Incompatible Answer Set Detection (IASD)}: IASD tests the model's ability to identify situations where the set of answer choices is incompatible with the context.
 Differing from AAD, in which the answer set is related to the question or the image, IASD deals with answer sets that are entirely irrelevant, challenging the model to withhold a response due to the lack of reasonable options.
-By giving a completely unrelated answer set, IASD evaluates the inherent capacity of VLMs to withhold answering, which is not affected by the granularity of the given choices.

-\item \textbf{Incompatible Visual Question Detection (IVQD)}: IVQD evaluates the VLMs' capability to discern when a question and image are irrelevant or inappropriate.
-This setting tests the model's understanding of the alignment between visual content and textual questions, aiming to spot instances where image-question pairs are incompatible. \end{enumerate}
+By giving a completely unrelated answer set, IASD evaluates the inherent capacity of LMMs to withhold answering, which is not affected by the granularity of the given choices. \\[1mm] \textbf{3.~Incompatible Visual Question Detection (IVQD)}: IVQD evaluates the LMMs' capability to discern when a question and image are irrelevant or inappropriate.
+This setting tests the model's understanding of the alignment between visual content and textual questions, aiming to spot instances where image-question pairs are incompatible.